hotosm/oam-docs/docs/browser/22_user-guide.md

 permalink: browser/user-guide/

 title: User Guide
-introduction: A brief user guide to searching and finding imagery
+introduction: A brief user guide to searching and finding imagery.
 ---

 ### How to use?